TOP COACHES AND SPEAKERS

 GABRIEL LACROIX

-French international Gabriel Lacroix was born on 19 October 1993 in Toulouse, and has played wing for Stade Toulusain, Auch, Albi and Stade Rochelais.
+French international Gabriel Lacroix was born in Toulouse on October 19, 1993, and has played as a winger for Stade Toulusain, Auch, Albi and Stade Rochelais.

 ALEXI BALÈS